bdeckard92/dupUT/02-Lesson-Plans/README.md

 - Provide extra context in the learning journey around career preparation and workforce readiness

 @TODO
-✊ Flex sessions begin with an activity to get the pulse of the class.
+✊ Recommended sessions begin with an activity to get the pulse of the class.
 The lesson plans use "Fist-to-Five", in which students hold up a hand indiciating their comfort level with the material, where a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
 Feel free to use other means to gauge overall comprehension of the material such as { ... }.

-After getting the pulse of the class, the longest, and perhaps most important, activity of a Flex session is the Career Connection.
+After getting the pulse of the class, the longest, and perhaps most important, activity of a Recommended session is the Career Connection.
 These will primarily be preparation for technical interviews and will reinforce topics introduced in the corresponding asynchronous Career Connection.

 ### Required Sessions